EYBlockchain/nightfall_3/nightfall-deployer/README.md

         gas: config.WEB3_OPTIONS.gas,
       },
   ```
-3. In the `config/defaults.js` file it is required to set some configurations related to the deployment one desires to perform:
-  - Find the `ENVIRONMENTS` object and add a new entry for the network ones disire to deploy to.
-Like in the `Step 2.`, the placeholders should be
-    replaced by proper values.
+3. Like in Step 2., add a new entry for the network one desires to deploy to under ENVIRONMENTS in the config/defaults.js file.
+Placeholders should be replaced by proper values.
 To be consistent, the same values used in the previous step can be used again here.
-The `WEB3_WS_URL` is the Websocket
-    endpoint used to communicate with the blockchain. e.g.
+The WEB3_WS_URL is the Websocket endpoint used to communicate with the blockchain. e.g.
     ```
         [NETWORK_NAME]: {
           name: [NETWORK_NAME],